isabella232/WIPs-IETF-draft-hashed-elision/draft-appelcline-hashed-elision.md

 # Security Considerations

+Hashed data elision itself is intended to strengthen communication security, primarily by enhancing confidentiality (through elision) while also maintaining data integrity (through hashing).
+Supporting it with a signature system, as Gordian Envelope does, also allows for peer entity authentication, creating a strong foundation for overall communication security.

-The biggest security considerations focus on the strength of hashing algorithms (and encryption algorithms if they’re used).
+However, that security depends onthe strength of hashing algorithms (and encryption/signature algorithms if they’re used).
+Strong, unbroken hashes are required.
 Potential threats to hashes and encryption such as quantum computing would also result in threats to any hashed data elision system.

 # IANA Considerations

-IANA is separately being queried on the allocation of certain CBOR tags for IANA.
+Gordian Envelope has already been assigned CBOR tag #200 by IANA.

 --- back

 # Acknowledgments

-Forthcoming.
+The authors are grateful for the support of the CBOR working group in discussions of Gordian Envelope and general guidance within the IETF.